Flight-Free-UK/flight_free_uk_website/source/posts/light-in-the-lockdown.html.markdown

 category: flight_free_2020
 date: 2020-07-01T22:13:07.626Z
 cover_image: /images/uploads/lockdown.jpeg
-summary: "Lockdown has been really difficult for lots of us.
+summary: "Lockdown has been difficult for lots of us.
 But has being forced to stay still – no longer able to ‘get away from it all’ – changed our outlook? "
 author: FlightFree UK
 read_time_minute: 3
 ---